Marcus Einfeld: Reactions

 Einfeld said "I'm desperately sorry for what I did.
 I'm sorry to my family, my elderly mother and my children.
 I'm sorry to the public at large....
 I lied.
 I can't say it any simpler than that.
 I told a lie, which was a disgraceful thing to do and for which I have been paying ever since."
 When Einfeld was asked if he was a dishonest man, he said: "No, I'm not dishonest, no...
 I don't think I'm the slightest bit dishonest.
 I just made a mistake."

 On 5 November 2008, the President of the New South Wales Bar Association applied to the New South Wales Court of Appeal to withdraw Einfeld's commission as Queen's Counsel, on the basis that his conduct had brought shame upon the legal profession as well as on himself.
 On 26 November, Einfeld's commission as a Queen's Counsel was revoked.
 His membership of the Order of Australia was rescinded in April 2009.

 NSW Law Society president Joe Catanzariti said that the three-year sentence for the former judge demonstrated that "the legal profession did not protect its own", but that it was tragic to see Einfeld's reputation ruined because "the sad thing in all of this is you do have a great man who has done great works, and ... the substantive thing that started it is so trivial."
-Reacting to a call to strip Einfeld of his pension, Chief Justice of New South Wales Jim Spigelman wrote in an April 2009 letter to NSW Attorney General John Hatzistergos that pensions should be safe when judges were already retired, they were a deferred part of their salary, criminal law was sufficient punishment, and that it would be even more unusual if the offence "bears no relationship" to the judge's former duties.
-Spigelman continued that then-federal Attorney General Robert McClelland and state attorneys-general should "impose a cooling off period on themselves" for reacting to vehement short-term ad hoc media campaigns."
+Reacting to a call to strip Einfeld of his pension, Chief Justice of New South Wales James Spigelman wrote in an April 2009 letter to NSW Attorney-General John Hatzistergos that pensions should be safe when judges were already retired, they were a deferred part of their salary, criminal law was sufficient punishment, and that it would be even more unusual if the offence "bears no relationship" to the judge's former duties.
+Spigelman continued that then-federal Attorney-General Robert McClelland and state attorneys-general should "impose a cooling off period on themselves" for reacting to vehement short-term ad hoc media campaigns."

 Sydney barrister and author Charles Waterstreet observed: "at the time ...
 Einfeld wrote a false name for the driver ... at the heart of the sorry case ... the maximum, I repeat, the maximum fine for making a false declaration of that nature was $1,000."
 Former Australian Minister for Home Affairs, the Environment, and Arts Barry Cohen noted that: "many journalists ... feel it is beholden upon them to mention that a person is Jewish, particularly if they have been naughty...
 He received three years in custody...
 By comparison ... a young lady living in Canberra got four years for killing her boyfriend.
 Shortly after Marcus Einfeld was sentenced, Stephen Linnell, one of the top advisers to Victoria police commissioner Christine Nixon, pleaded guilty to three counts of perjury and disclosing confidential information of the Office of Police Integrity.
 He received an eight-month suspended sentence and a $5,000 fine.
 The glaring difference between these crimes and the punishments incurred is extraordinary."